At present, the Natural Therapy System is mainly self-regulated.

 Their basic claim is; natural therapies have no validity and no scientific evidence, and that there is NO evidence that Naturopaths offer a service, which is not already offered within the Conventional Medical Health System, and they are attracting media and government attention by those false, misleading, biased and generalized statements.

-The medical and complementary medicine systems work in "Opposing Direction", therefore one can not use medical based evidence to validate natural therapies.
+The medical and complementary medicine systems work in "Opposite Direction", therefore one can Not use medical based evidence to validate natural therapies.
 Cherry picking evidence is obvious, therefore evidence by itself can become meaningless.

 NOTE: One has to consider, how studies are conducted and who paid for it.

-The holistic approach to medicine, aiming to support a body to heal itself, is directly opposite to the medical approach of "fighting" a disease, and being a treatment for one individual patient, this type of support treatment can not be validated by scientific evidence.
-The patient itself, feeling better is the main evidence.
+The holistic approach to medicine, aiming to support a body to heal itself, is directly opposite to the medical approach of "fighting" a disease.

 The Medical System needs much stricter control and evidence, because it treats with drug therapy or surgical intervention, and faces more patient safety issues.